 Notice how the tasks run concurrently, but their outputs appear based on completion times.
 Task B finishes faster despite starting later!

-Step 3: Real-World Example – Creating a Simple Web Scraper
+Real-World Python AsyncIO Example – A Simple Web Scraper

 Let’s apply what we’ve learned to build something practical—a simple web scraper using aiohttp